EarthAsylum/eacObjectCache/readme.txt

 **{eac}ObjectCache** is an extension plugin to and requires installation and registration of [{eac}Doojigger](https://eacDoojigger.earthasylum.com/).

-_\* Currently pending approval from the WordPress Plugin Repository._

 = Automatic Plugin Installation =

 This plugin is available from the [WordPress Plugin Repository](https://wordpress.org/plugins/search/earthasylum/) and can be installed from the WordPress Dashboard » *Plugins* » *Add New* page.
 Search for 'EarthAsylum', click the plugin's [Install] button and, once installed, click [Activate].